mbalazin/cse599c-17sp-tutorials/myria/MyriaWeb.md

 ```
 Note the query plan created by MyriaX for the above query!
 It computes `left` and `right` in parallel.

-Find the users that only appear as the source of an edge.
+*Find the users that only appear as the source of an edge*
 ```sql
 edges = scan(TwitterK);
 left = select src as vertex from edges;